mermaid-js/mermaid/packages/mermaid/src/docs/syntax/flowchart.md

 linkStyle 3 stroke:#ff3,stroke-width:4px,color:red;
 ```

-A new way is added to have the linkStyle attached to the previous connection, so you do not need to know the number of the link.
-Just replace the number with a minus.
+From vMERMAID_RELEASE_VERSION+, linkStyle can be attached to the previous connection by defining the style after the link definition.
+The link number can be replaced with a `-`, removing the need to remember link numbers.

 ```
 A --> B